mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 Our replaceable tape comes in handy also to gine a name to these parallel flows.
 The underlying structure backbone, now will look something like this:

 ![Pivotal Events and Swimlanes provide an emergent structure on top of the flow of Domain Events.](images/alberto-brandolini/ES_Big_picture-multiple_sorting_strategies.png)

+Everybody now sees the different _phases_ of the business and the key relevant issues at every step.

 ### Step 3 - People and Systems